collective/plone.recipe.varnish/README.txt

     If specified sets the hostname and port on which Varnish will listen for commands using its telnet interface.

+user
+    The name of the user varnish should switch to before accepting any requests.
+Defaults to nobody.

+group
+    The name of the group varnish should switch to before accepting any request.
+This defaults to the main group for the specified user.

 .. _Varnish: http://varnish.projects.linpro.no/
 .. _zc.buildout: http://cheeseshop.python.org/pypi/zc.buildout